trahier/RL_project_sailing/README.md

 We recommend exploring the notebooks in the following order:

 1. **challenge_walkthrough.ipynb**
    Introduction to the sailing challenge, environment mechanics, and agent interaction.
-This notebook presents the 3 training scenarios and explains how your agent will be tested on an additional hidden scenario.
+This notebook presents the 3 training initial windfields and explains how your agent will be tested on an additional hidden initial windfield.

-2. **wind_evolution_exploration.ipynb** (optional)
-   A deep dive into wind patterns and their evolution over time.
-This helps understand how wind changes affect navigation strategies.

-3. **design_agent.ipynb**
+2. **design_agent.ipynb**
    Learn how to develop your own sailing agent.
-This notebook guides you through creating either rule-based agents or training reinforcement learning agents.
-Use this to create your submission file.
+This notebook guides you through creating either rule-based agents or training reinforcement learning agents, including a simplified Q-learning implementation that uses only local information (position, velocity, local wind).
+The notebook also provides guidance on extending this agent to consider the full wind field for better performance.
+Use this notebook to create your submission file.

-4. **validate_agent.ipynb**
+3. **validate_agent.ipynb**
    Test that your agent implementation meets the required interface.
 Ensure your agent is valid before submission.

    Command line equivalent: